openSUSE/ap4rc/README_DOVECOT.md

 ```

-Or you can select with the mysql query:
+Or you can select using the mysql query:

 ```
 password_query = \